ngc7293/cutestation/README.md

 - Ninja (recommended)

 CuteStation uses C++20 features and syntax; a modern compiler is required.
-The officially supported compiler is GCC 9.3.0.
+The officially supported compiler are GCC 9.3.0 and Visual Studio 16 2019.

 ## Building